wobblecode/WobbleCodeRestBundle/README.md

 ### payloadMapping

-Define if the payload is assigned to a POST value.
-This is useful because usually forms are expecting to be received under a POST variable with the name of the form Eg: `$_POST['my_form_name']`
+Defines if the payload is assigned to a POST value.
+This is useful because forms are usually expecting to be received under a POST variable with the name of the form Eg: `$_POST['my_form_name']`

     /**